Uploading and Deploying Apps¶

 - To remove application versions that have been imported, but not yet deployed, select an application and then .

-To optimize life-cycle management for applications and to provide more efficient client updates, mobile services archive a limited number of applications that a client has previously downloaded to his or her device.
+To optimize life-cycle management for applications and to provide more efficient client updates, SAP Mobile Services archive a limited number of applications that a client has previously downloaded to his or her device.
 If a client requests an application update and the client version of the application is available, the delta version is sent to the client; if the client version is not available, the full version is sent to the client.

 Select Info to view feature details, and to download mobile service data in JSON format.